PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_03_Discussion.md

 ## 3) In-Class discussion
 At 16:00, there's an online meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.

-Next week, we will start diving into report and data visualisation practices.
+Next week, we will start diving into reporting and data visualisation practices.

 ## Questions or issues?